 Cook the mixture over medium heat for about 30 minutes, stirring periodically.
 You do not need to mash the fruit.
 It will release its liquid and start breaking down on its own.

 You want the mixture to simmer but not be boiling rapidly.
 As it cooks the juices will start to thicken, and the sauce will continue to thicken after it cools.

-- If using fresh strawberries, wash and cut off the tops.
+- If using fresh strawberries (450 grams, 1 pound), wash and cut off the tops.
 Roughly chop the berries.

-- Place the berries, sugar, lemon juice, and salt in a medium sauce pot over medium heat.
+- Place the berries, sugar (66 grams, ⅓ cup), lemon juice (15 grams, 1 tablespoon), and salt (pinch) in a medium sauce pot over medium heat.

 - Cook for about 30 minutes, stirring periodically.
 The berries will release their juices and it will thicken up as they cook.
 You want the mixture to be simmering while it cooks but not rapidly boiling.

 - Pour the sauce into a container and allow to cool before cover and storing in the refrigerator for up to 4 days.
 The sauce will continue to thicken slightly as it cools.

 - The strawberries can be substituted with raspberries, blueberries, blackberries, or a combination of berries.